Saint-Maur-des-Fossés: Village

 In 1791, part of the territory of Saint-Maur-des-Fossés was detached and became the commune of La Branche-du-Pont-de-Saint-Maur, later renamed Joinville-le-Pont.

 After the abbey itself was abandoned, its church providing building materials in the town.
 During the French Revolution, Saint-Maur-des-Fossés was temporarily renamed Vivant-sur-Marne (meaning "Alive upon Marne") in a gesture of rejection of religion.

 After the Revolution, the official name of the commune was simply Saint-Maur; it is only in 1897 that "des-Fossés" was re-added to the name, probably to conform to the historical name and also to distinguish Saint-Maur-des-Fossés from other communes of France also called Saint-Maur.
 In 1924, a few vestiges of the abbey were collected in the newly established Musée du vieux Saint-Maur.
+The Hôtel de Ville was completed in 1876, although the side pavilions were added later.